lmarecha-creator/mcafeecloudguru/content/050_shiftleft_Codebuild/220_configurecodebuild/040configurejenkins3.md

 ![CC-code](/images/mfe/CC-code.png?classes=border,shadow)

-Go to CodeBuild and click on Build projects. you will notice that latest build status is in progress
+Go to CodeBuild and click on Build projects.
+You will notice that latest build status is in progress

   ![CB-progress1](/images/mfe/CB-progress1.png?classes=border,shadow)